xkbcommon/libxkbcommon/doc/packaging-keyboard-layouts.md

 # Packaging keyboard layouts {#packaging-keyboard-layouts}

-Since version **1.13** xkbcommon facilitates installing keyboard layout packages using a new mechanism: the XKB **extensions directories**.
+Since version **1.13** libxkbcommon facilitates installing keyboard layout packages using a new mechanism: the XKB **extensions directories**.
 It provides a proper way for keyboard layout packages to install their files, which otherwise resorted to hacking the xkeyboard-config system directory.